akshaykmr44/test/docker-test/README.md

 Steps to Run the file:

-Install dockeron the system and run the below command.
+Install dockeron the system and Put the jar into the same folder where the dockerfile is present.

-Put the jar into the same folder where the dockerfile is present.
+Then run the below command.

 Command to run the docker file docker build --file Dockerfile /path/of/the/folder/where/docker/file/is/present